Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Anamnesis

-: you need to remember to the smallest detail at what age you first met with atopic dermatitis, to find out whether someone of their kind was ill with atopy, seasonal occurrences or year-round, whether there were diseases of a different nature, how atopy manifests itself when changing a place of residence, what kind of food.
-Examination by a doctor of the animal: which parts of the body are most affected, what the rash looks like, the color.
+: you need to remember everything down to the smallest detail, at what age you first encountered atopic dermatitis, find out whether someone of their kind suffered from atopy, seasonal occurrences or year-round, whether there were diseases of a different nature, how atopy manifests itself when changing place of residence, what kind of diet.
+Examination of the animal by a doctor: which parts of the body are most affected, what the rash looks like, color.

 If a food allergy is suspected, a hypoallergenic menu is prescribed.